moingshaikh/repoclarity/README.md

 # RepoClarity

-Understand any GitHub repo, locally — in one command.
+**Understand any repo, locally.**

-RepoClarity is a local-first CLI tool that helps developers quickly understand a codebase using a local LLM.
+RepoClarity is a local-first CLI tool that helps developers quickly understand any codebase using a local LLM.
+Pass a local path or a GitHub URL and get a structured breakdown instantly.

 No API keys.
 No cloud.
 No data leaving your machine.